Skip to main content

 Identifiers

 Quoted identifiers, such as "Employee Name", start and end with double quotes.
 They may contain virtually any character, including spaces and other punctuation.
 If you wish to include a double quote in an identifier, use another double quote to escape it, like this: "An employee called ""Fred"".".
+The identifiers "emp" and "EMP" are thus different.
+Quoted identifiers are left unchanged.

 A variant of quoted identifiers allows including escaped Unicode characters identified by their code points.
 This variant starts with U& (upper or lower case U followed by ampersand) immediately before the opening double quote, without any spaces in between, for example U&"foo".
 Inside the quotes, Unicode characters can be specified in escaped form by writing a backslash followed by the four-digit hexadecimal code point number.
 For example, the identifier "data" could be written as